NZNOG/website/_conferences/nznog-2023/accommodation.md

 ### Arawa Park

 Arawa Park Hotel Rotorua is approx a 20 minute / 1.5km walk from Rydges.

+Note that this location was *previously* a Rydges, but no longer is.

 A discounted rate is available through their website: [www.independentcollection.com.au](https://www.independentcollection.com.au) and following the instructions below: